Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 What Is a Pillar Page and How Do I Use It?

-In response to this development, search engines have become much better at delivering the best possible results for longer search queries.
+In response to this development, search engines have become much better at delivering the best results for longer search queries.

 One of the main ways they have done this is by emphasizing the importance of keywords within searches.
 So, for example, typing "where to buy a swimsuit near me" in Google will also connect you to all sorts of relevant keywords - such as "bathing suit," "swimming trunks," "swimming gear," etc. - now more than ever.

-Knowing this development of search engine algorithms and how their users interact with them, how should content creators adapt to make the most out of the current SEO trends?
+Knowing this development of search engine algorithms and how their users interact with them, how should content creators adapt to make the most of the current SEO trends?
 Learning about Pillar Pages and using them is one of the best places to start.

 A pillar page and its associated pillar-cluster model are core elements of a content marketing strategy used to establish authority and improve search engine optimization (SEO) on a website.
-It is a high-level piece of content that broadly overviews a core topic and links out to in-depth articles about specific subtopics.
+It is a high-level piece of content that broadly overviews a core topic and links to in-depth articles about specific subtopics.

 What is a Pillar Page?

 Pillar page content focuses on offering a broad answer to essential questions.
 They are not hyper-focused or limited.
 Instead, they are long, general pages that serve as a "hub" for a broad topic.
 Your pillar page shouldn't be treated as any other article or blog post: it should be an introduction to a given subject from which the user can easily access additional content.
 It's best to think of it as somewhere between a home page and an article - it's not just a list of links to go to, but it's also not very detailed and specific.